zeusmedina/cs-wikipedia-philosophy-lab-codeU/README.md

 2.  `WikiNodeIterable.java` contains an `Iterable` class for traversing a DOM tree.
 We'll explain this code in the next section.

 3.  `WikiFetcher.java` contains a utility class that uses jsoup to download pages from Wikipedia.
-To help you comply with Wikipedia's terms of service, this class limits how fast you can download pages; if you request more than one page per second, it sleeps before downloading.
+To help you comply with Wikipedia's terms of service, this class limits how fast you can download pages; if you request more than one page per second, it sleeps before downloading the next page.

 4.  `WikiPhilosophy.java` contains an outline of the code you will write for this lab.
 We'll walk you through it below.